The Attacker’s Perspective on Automatic Speaker Verification

 5/ Joint attacks on ASV and spoofing CM

-Federico Alegre, Ravichander Vipperla, Nicholas Evans and Benoît Fauve, "On the vulnerability of automatic speaker recognition to spoofing attacks with artificial signals," 2012 Proceedings of the 20th European Signal Processing Conference (EUSIPCO), 2012, pp. 36-40.
+Federico Alegre, Ravichander Vipperla, Nicholas Evans and Benoît Fauve, "On the vulnerability of automatic speaker recognition to spoofing attacks with artificial signals," in Proc.
+European Signal Processing Conference (EUSIPCO) 2012, pp. 36-40, August 2012.

 Zhizheng Wu, Nicholas Evans, Tomi Kinnunen, Junichi Yamagishi, Federico Alegre, and Haizhou Li, “Spoofing and countermeasures for speaker verification: A survey,” Speech Communication , vol. 66, pp. 130-153, February 2015.

 Tomi Kinnunen, Rosa González Hautamäki, Ville Vestman, and Md Sahidullah, “Can we use speaker recognition technology to attack itself? enhancing mimicry attacks using automatic target speaker selection,” in Proc.
-IEEE ICASSP 2019 , pp. 6146–6150, May 2019.
+IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2019 , pp. 6146–6150, May 2019.

 Ville Vestman, Tomi Kinnunen, Rosa González Hautamäki, and Md Sahidullah, “Voice mimicry attacks assisted by automatic speaker verification,” Computer Speech Language , vol. 59, pp. 36-54, January 2020.

-Xiaohai Tian, Rohan Kumar Das and Haizhou Li, “Black-box attacks on automatic speaker verification using feedback-controlled voice conversion” accepted in Proc.
-Speaker Odyssey 2020.
+Xiaohai Tian, Rohan Kumar Das and Haizhou Li, “Black-box attacks on automatic speaker verification using feedback-controlled voice conversion” in Proc.
+Speaker Odyssey 2020, pp. 159-164, November 2020.

-Songxiang Liu, Haibin Wu, Hung-yi Lee and Helen Meng, “Adversarial attacks on spoofing countermeasures of automatic speaker verification”, Proc.
-IEEE ASRU, pp. 312-319, December 2019.
+Songxiang Liu, Haibin Wu, Hung-yi Lee and Helen Meng, “Adversarial attacks on spoofing countermeasures of automatic speaker verification”, in Proc.
+IEEE Automatic Speech Recognition Understanding (ASRU) Workshop 2019, pp. 312-319, December 2019.

 Interspeech 2020 Important Dates [Revised]